Ultraviolet freeze-in baryogenesis: Concrete Realizations of UV freeze-in baryogenesis

 Our numerical results are summarized in Figure \ref{fig:Model_2_res} following a methodology similar to the one described in Section \ref{sec:resultsdim5}.
-In the left-hand side panel, we show the combinations of the reheating temperature and the EFT energy scale for which the observed baryon asymmetry can be obtained, keeping the couplings fixed at the values: $|\lambda_1|=0.5$, $|\lambda_2|=|\kappa|=1$ and $\Delta\phi=\pi/2$.
+In the left-hand side panel, we show the combinations of the reheating temperature and the EFT energy scale for which the observed baryon asymmetry can be obtained, keeping the couplings fixed at the values $|\lambda_1|=0.5$, $|\lambda_2|=|\kappa|=1$ and $\Delta\phi=\pi/2$.
 Here, the Boltzmann equations Eqs.~\eqref{eq:d6-Boltzmann equations} have been solved numerically, using the analytical approximations for the different rate densities and $CP$ asymmetries that we extracted in Sections \ref{sec:fermionDM} and \ref{sec:CPadim6}.

-In the right hand-side panel, we again present a more extended scan of the available parameter space.
+In the right-hand side panel, we again present a more extended scan of the available parameter space.
 We can derive an approximate solution for $Y_{B-L_{\text{SM}}}$ by keeping only the first terms of Eqs.~\eqref{eq:d6-BEYFi}.
 The leading-order approximation in this case reads

 By requiring the DM abundance and the baryon asymmetry to correspond to their respective observed values, from Eqs.~\eqref{eq:relic_d6} and \eqref{eq:d6-YDe_approx} we find that the cut-off $\Lambda$ and the reheating temperature $T_{\rm RH}$ must be related approximately through